johnpaoloenriquez/py3DionysusProject/README.md

   - save and load cart system, this feature would allow the user to save his cart for later use
   - proper encryption of accounts, the current accounts are stored in a txt file which is unsafe. this might provide to be difficult so this feature is less likely to be in the final code

+## Important Please INSTALL THE FOLLOWING MODULES BEFORE RUNNING:
 Modules Needed:
 - openpyxl
 - maskpass

+How to install?
+1. Open cmd prompt
+2. Type or copy and paste the following: pip install openpyxl pip install maskpass